 MS: Anything I’ve missed here?
 Anything you’d like to ‘plug’ (upcoming shows, debuts, etc.)?

-BAD: Thank you to everyone in the Zeros2Heroes community who voted for Fala and The West Was Lost!
+ELP: Thank you to everyone in the Zeros2Heroes community who voted for Fala and The West Was Lost!
 And a special shout out to Tenzil, who gave us advice along the way and answered even our tech related questions.